gitenter/gitenter/capsid/doc/rest-notes.md

 + Create Fine-Grained Resources
 	+ (First) may mimic the structure of the underlying (1) application domain, or (2) database architecture.
 Start with small, easily defined resources.
 	+ (Later) aggregate services and create larger use-case-oriented resources to reduce chattiness.
++ Completeness: contain other resources if necessary.
-+ Use Hypermedia as the Engine of Application State (HATEOAS) for connectedness/navigability.
++ Link-ability: Use Hypermedia as the Engine of Application State (HATEOAS) for connectedness/navigability.
 	+ Self-descriptive: API should be usable and understandable given an initial URI without prior knowledge or out-of-band information.
 	+ Con(s):
 		+ A major cause of network chattiness.